-For quite a long time publishers, notably in the UK, have found a smart way of making big money out of lawyers and IP professional’s vanity.
+For quite some time, publishers, notably in the UK, have found a smart way of making big money out of lawyers and IP professional’s vanity.
 Legal 500, Super Lawyers, The Best Lawyers in America, Chambers and Partners, to name a few among the many, are rating and ranking lawyers and their firms.
 It’s not enough to be a good lawyer you need to be a “top” lawyer.
 Not only the legal profession has been affected by this.
-In the culinary world you are only be taken serious in many publications, TV series and the like, if (s)he is a “top” chef.
+In the culinary world you are only be taken seriously in many publications, TV series, and the like, if (s)he is a “top” chef.
 Are you an artist doing well in your small community or even only within one country?
 International fame is only yours if you are a “top” artist.

 Isn’t all this reaching the absurd?
 Do you really need to be a Picasso to be a reputable painter or artist?
 Of course not.
 But publishers have made us believe that only those lawyers that are being ranked as “top” in their respective fields are worth hiring.
-That only those IP pratcitioners that are “top” or “most influential” make the difference.
-Nonsense of course, but the profession has fell for the publishers trap, by the dozens.
+That only those IP practitioners that are “top” or “most influential” make the difference.
+Nonsensical of course, but the profession has fallen for the publisher’s trap, by the dozens.
 Almost all sizeable law firms these days will go out of their way to reach the ranks of being “top” attorneys.
-IP professionals are only taken serious if they reach the heavly ranks of “top strategists”.
+IP professionals are only taken seriously if they reach the heavy ranks of “top strategists”.

 Five years ago IAM (Intellectual Asset Magazine, a publication of Global White Page Ltd.) started “The World’s Leading IP Strategists” now expanding to 300 “top” advisers on IP strategies.
 As IAM states on their webpage: “those individuals identified by our research team – with a great deal of help from the wider IP community – as offering operating companies and other IP owners world-class advice on maximizing the value of their intellectual property”.